-The risk of post-inflammatory hyperpigmentation with Q-switched laser treatment is 30% to 50%.
-Although it depends on the laser irradiation method, there are some reports that the risk of post-inflammatory hyperpigmentation with pico laser is less than half that of Q-switched laser .
+With Q-switched laser treatment, the risk of post-inflammatory hyperpigmentation is 30% to 50%.
+Although it depends on the laser irradiation method, the risk of post-inflammatory hyperpigmentation with pico lasers is reported to be less than half that of Q-switched lasers.

 Although there are differences depending on the wavelength, the pulse width of the pico laser is 15 to 100 times shorter than that of the Q-switched laser when compared in terms of pulse width.
-The shorter the pulse width, the lower the irradiation energy required, reducing the risk of damage to the surrounding normal skin tissue.
-From this, it can be said that post-inflammatory hyperpigmentation is less likely to occur with pico laser treatment.
+The shorter the pulse width, the lower the radiation energy required, reducing the risk of damage to the surrounding normal skin tissue.
+From this, it can be said that post-inflammatory hyperpigmentation is less likely to occur with picolaser treatment.

-Since the pico laser crushes spots with a shock wave of low irradiation energy, it is not good at treatments aiming at large substances such as hair loss and reddish face, but it is a low density pigment that is left behind by phototherapy (IPL treatment) and Q-switched laser.
+Since pico lasers crush stains with shock waves of low irradiation energy, they are not good at treatments targeting large substances such as hair loss and reddish face, but they are low-density pigments that are left behind by phototherapy (IPL treatment) and Q-switched lasers.
 It is possible to approach particles.

-With pico laser , even thin spots that could not be removed by phototherapy or Q-switched laser have less risk of post-inflammatory hyperpigmentation and can be made even thinner .
+With pico lasers , even light spots that cannot be removed by phototherapy or Q-switched lasers have less risk of post-inflammatory hyperpigmentation and can be made even thinner.

 A major feature of the pico laser machine is that it can perform three types of irradiation: fractional irradiation, toning irradiation, and spot irradiation.

 Fractional irradiation irradiates the skin with a laser in dots.
 It is said that the recovery of the skin will be accelerated by interspersing the non-irradiated area and the irradiated area.
-The skin is roughly divided into a two-layer structure from the outside, the epidermis layer and the dermis layer, and the second layer, the dermis layer, contains fibroblasts that produce fibers that supplement the elasticity of the skin, such as collagen and elastin.
+The skin is roughly divided into two layers, the epidermis layer and the dermis layer from the outside, and the second layer, the dermis layer, contains fibroblasts that produce fibers that supplement the elasticity of the skin, such as collagen and elastin.
 Fractional irradiation with a pico laser (pico fractional) produces collagen and other substances by applying appropriate stimulation to the fibroblasts in the dermis layer, promoting the reconstruction of the dermis.

 Fractional irradiation with a pico laser is said to aim to improve the firmness of the skin, tighten pores, and improve fine wrinkles and acne scars.